nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/workflow/node-popup/node-general-tab.md

 *   **Allows incoming connections**: Used only by the graph editor.
 Check this if you want to be able to draw loops back to this node.

 {{! multiexcerpt name='workflow-automation-caveats'}}
-{{#> callout type='info' heading='Automation in Workflows Caveats'}}
+## Automation Chain in Workflows

 When using automation chains in the context of a workflow, some things are important to remember.

 **Getting the first document of the document list in the automation chains ran from a workflow node** The workflow engine injects a document list in the automation chain, even when there is only one document.
-You may have sometime a "Cannot find any valid path in operation chain" exception, because the operation you put in the chain expects **one document** in input and the previous operation gives a list.
+You may have sometimes a "Cannot find any valid path in operation chain" exception, because the operation you put in the chain expects **one document** in input and the previous operation gives a list.

-You can avoid this situation, when you know you have only one document, by fetching this document first.
+You can avoid this situation, when you know that you only have one document, by fetching this document first.
 To do so, you can use:

 ```
 Execution Context > Context.RestoreDocumentInputFromScript
 script: This[0]
 ```

-Then, for the rest of the chain, you will have only one document in input transiting from one operation to the other.
+Then, for the rest of the chain, you will have only one document in input transiting from one operation to another.

 **Chains are ran with admin privileges**